LCzoboriek/UI-Project--Proof-of-Concept-/readme.md

 2) Install postgres onto the local computer following the link here https://www.postgresql.org/download/

 3) Run the data-RZ2tJ4HDjt7mMAP7rxowA.sql file on the SQL query to generate the tables and data required for the project to run.
+Then edit the db.js file located within the project and add the relevant connection details so the program knows where the database is located.

 4) Open up a command line terminal and navigate to UI-Project-App using the cd command